ragerri/ragerri.github.io/_pages/publications.md

 {% include base_path %}

+## 2022

+Blanca Calvo Figueras, Montse Cuadros, Rodrigo Agerri (2022).
+[A Semantics-Aware Approach to Automated Claim Verification.](https://aclanthology.org/2022.fever-1.5.pdf) In Proceedings of the Fifth Fact Extraction and VERification Workshop (FEVER).

 ## 2021

 + Iker García-Ferrero, Rodrigo Agerri and German Rigau (2021).
 [Benchmarking Meta-embeddings: What Works and What Does Not.](https://aclanthology.org/2021.findings-emnlp.333.pdf) Findings of the Association for Computational Linguistics: EMNLP 2021.